DanelonLab/pySMELDit/README.md

 - The script automatically avoids ID collisions when appending across multiple TIFFs.

+## Technical note when converting the SMELDit code from MATLAB to Python
+The MATLAB function called `imfill` which we used for processing grayscale images has no disclosed algorithm in the Mathworks documentation.
+Therefore, when converting the code to Python, we had to approximate its function with `skimage.morphology.reconstruction` which performs similarly, but not exactly the same.
+Therefore, the results obtained with the MATLAB and Python versions may not be identical since the liposome recognition function is slightly different.

 ## 📬 Contact
 For questions, issues, or collaborations, feel free to contact: